Individuals with Disabilities Education Act & Maintenance of Effort

 § 300.204 Exception to maintenance of effort

-Notwithstanding the restriction in § 300.203(a), an LEA may reduce the level of expenditures by the LEA under Part B of the Act below the level of those expenditures for the preceding fiscal year if the reduction is attributable to any of the following:
+Notwithstanding the restriction in § 300.203(b), a district may reduce the level of expenditures by the district under Part B of the Act below the level of those expenditures for the preceding fiscal year if the reduction is attributable to any of the following:

 (a) The voluntary departure, by retirement or otherwise, or departure for just cause, of special education or related services personnel.